RNCCA Officials and Executive Committee

 3.1.
 Full Membership.

-All serving and ex-serving Warrant Officers and Chief Petty Officers of the Communications and Electronic Warfare sub-branch of the Operations or Warfare Branch and equivalent Submarine specialisations; Communication Technicians; serving and retired Officers who were promoted from Warrant Officer or Chief Petty Officer of any of the above specialisations and equivalent ranks of the Royal Marines are eligible for Full Membership.
+All serving and ex-serving Warrant Officers and Chief Petty Officers of the Communications specialisations as listed in AnnexA; serving and retired Officers who were promoted from Warrant Officer or Chief Petty Officer of any of the above specialisations and equivalent ranks of the Royal Marines are eligible for Full Membership.

 3.2.
 Associate Membership.